ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 permalink: /remove-redundant-green-screen-info/
 ---

-The *Canvas* used to render Pages on Modern Browsers is totally different than the fixed-position grid layout used by a Page on the IBMi
+The *Canvas* used to render Pages on Modern Browsers is totally different than the fixed-position grid layout used by a Page on the IBMi.

 Not only does the real state is larger and varying in its dimensions but the color schema is almost incomparable.

-Typical color effects in IBMi such as *reverse-video* look **horrendous** on a Modern Browser, in additional, we can identify typical information as irrelevant, such as:
+Typical color effects such as reverse-video colors are often quite distracting.
+In addition, we *may* identify typical information as irrelevant, such as:

 * Display Current Date and Time
 * Display Username